SqueezeSoftware/test_files/kodak-photo-cd/README.md

 # Kodak Photo CD

-These are images derrived from the Kodak Photo CD Photo Sampler, which contains images that are free to use for any purpose associated with electronic imaging.See `RIGHTS.USE` for full details.
+These are images derrived from the Kodak Photo CD Photo Sampler, which contains images that are free to use for any purpose associated with electronic imaging.
+See `RIGHTS.USE` for full details.

 PNG were downloaded from https://www.cs.albany.edu/~xypan/research/snr/Kodak.html which attributes http://r0k.us/graphics/kodak/.

 Of note is this disclaimer:
 ```
 The imagery with which I began was not in PhotoCD format, but 24-bit Sun Raster.
 For a year this page had a link to the source ftp address at Rensellaer Polytechnic Institute.
 When Rensellaer stopped their ftp distribution, I removed the link.
 My conversion into PNG was lossless; the original conversion from PhotoCD was not, nor could it be.
 "Lossless" on this page is used in comparison to what a GIF or JPEG conversion would have done to the data."
 ```
 BMP, TIFF, PCB wer downloaded from: https://www.math.purdue.edu/%7Elucier/PHOTO_CD/.
 See `README.txt` for full details.
 ```